treeverse/lakeFS/docs/enterprise/getstarted/index.md

 # Get Started with lakeFS Enterprise

-## Get a 30-day Free Trial License
+## Get a Trial License

 To start your 30-day free trial, please [contact us](https://lakefs.io/contact-sales/).
-You will be granted with a token that allows downloading and using lakeFS Enterprise paid features.
+You will be granted with a token that allows downloading a Docker image that includes lakeFS Enterprise paid features.

 ## Install lakeFS Enterprise